fidian/TheGuide/contents/equipment/emergency-kit/index.md

 * Heavy things and bulky things.
 You want a pack that you'd be willing to take anywhere.
 Smaller packs are less obtrusive and light packs are more enjoyable to take along.
 A multi-tool take the place of a knife, pliers, screwdriver set and can opener.

 * Single-purpose items and somewhat-sometimes items.
 Having an extra belt might be handy in a weird situation, but an adequate one can be made from rope.
-A magnifying lens can start fires and help see spliters, but its fire-making ability is dependent on the sun being visible.
+A magnifying lens can start fires and help see splinters, but its fire-making ability is dependent on the sun being visible.

 * Frivolous things that one can do without for several days.
 You might be able to use chopsticks as easily as a fork or spoon, but I'd skip all three and pack one spork instead.